marvinpinto/disjoint.ca/content/page/about.md

 ### Hire Me &#9732;

-I am currently looking for either a Backend Developer or a Full Stack role so if any of this sounds like a good fit to you, I would love to hear from you!
+I am currently looking for either a Backend Developer or a Full Stack role so if this sounds like a good fit, I would love to hear from you!